 | 80% | 75% | 65% |

-Experimental Development | 45% | 35% | 25% |
+Experimental development | 45% | 35% | 25% |

 | 60% | 50% | 40% |

-Bonus grounds
+Bonus basics

 - Dissemination of results: Extensive dissemination through, for example, conferences or open databases.